Vaishnaviawa15/NLP-Skills-Extraction-App/README.md

 Error Analysis: False Positives (skills incorrectly extracted) and False Negatives (skills missed) were analyzed.
 This step was crucial for refining the skill dictionary and improving the model's recall.

-3. How to Use the Application
+4. How to Use the Application
 The deployed Streamlit application is simple and intuitive:

-Navigate to the application URL.
+Navigate to the Live Application URL.

 Find a job description you are interested in and copy its text.